thegooddocsproject/chronologue/API_overview.md

 ## Main features
 <br>

+The Chronologue time travel telescope records astronomical events of the past and future.
+It stores the events in the [data.json](https://github.com/thegooddocsproject/chronologue/blob/main/data/data.json) file as event objects.
+You can use the Chronologue API to query exisiting astronomical events from the `data.json file`.
+If you want to retrieve data for an event that does not yet exist, you need to request a new recording.

-Besides querying and visualizing past astronomical events, you can also use the Chronologue telescope to predict future events, but the accuracy of these predictions is not guaranteed.
-If an event has not yet been stored in the API, you can also request to post a new event.
+> Note: The Chronologue telescope predicts future events, but the accuracy of these predictions is not guaranteed.

 To use the Chronologue API, read and follow the steps described in the "Request for a new recording" document.
 If your request is approved, you will receive a notification email containing an API Key that gives you access to the Chronologue's API.